azerion/phaser-super-storage/README.md

 Local & Cookie Storage
 ----------------------
 The default usage of phaser-super-storage require the LocalStorage and CookieStorage adapter.
-It will always try to use the LocalStorage Adapater, but when all fails it falls back to Cookie sotrage, no configuration needed!
+It will always try to use the LocalStorage Adapater, but when all fails it falls back to Cookie storage, no configuration needed!

 Cordova
 -------
-You can now also use the CordovaStorage adapter, which uses the NativeStorage plugin of cordova.
+You can now also use the CordovaStorage adapter, which uses the NativeStorage plugin of Cordova.
 This prevents the auto-deletion of data on IOS when not having enough memory.
-If you are using the adapter, please note that passing the namespace in the constructor is not allowed and that it is only testable in a cordova application.
+If you are using the adapter, please note that passing the namespace in the constructor is not allowed and that it is only testable in a Cordova application.
 It can be enabled by the following command:
 ```javascript
 game.storage.setAdapter(new PhaserSuperStorage.StorageAdapters.CordovaStorage());
 ```